ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

   <img src="images/step4-1.png" width="600">
 </p>

+After sending the request, the application returned the contents of the `users` table instead of only product data.
+The response included usernames and passwords, confirming that the `UNION` query successfully retrieved data from another database table.

-# Step 5 - Identifying Administrator Credentials
+## Step 5 - Identifying Administrator Credentials

-After successfully retrieving data from the `users` table, the next step was to analyze the returned information and identify high-value accounts.
+After successfully retrieving data from the `users` table, the next step was to review the returned data and identify the administrator account.

-The extracted data contained usernames and password values, including the administrator account.
+The response contained usernames and their corresponding passwords.
+Among them was the `administrator` account and its password.

 <p align="center">
   <img src="images/step5-1.png" width="600">
 </p>

-**What I observed:**

-- The `users` table contained authentication-related information.
-- An administrator account was identified in the extracted data.
-- Exposure of this information could allow attackers to compromise user accounts.

-This demonstrated the impact of the SQL Injection vulnerability, as sensitive authentication data could be accessed directly from the database.
+At this point, I had successfully extracted the administrator's credentials from the database.
+This demonstrated the impact of the SQL injection vulnerability, as sensitive authentication data could be accessed without authorization.

-# Step 6 - Logging in as Administrator
+## Step 6 - Logging in as Administrator

-Using the extracted administrator credentials, I attempted to authenticate to the application.
+Using the extracted administrator credentials, I attempted to log in to the application.

-The login was successful, confirming that the SQL Injection vulnerability could lead to account compromise and unauthorized administrative access.
+The login was successful, confirming that the retrieved credentials were valid.

 <p align="center">
   <img src="images/step6-1.png" width="600">